corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/tvu-cli.md

 ### --cordapp-dir

-Give absolute path to a directory containing CorDapps.
-You can provide this option zero or more times in the following way: `--cordapp-dir --cordappp-dir --cordapp-dir ...`.
-Provided path must be a directory.
+Provides an absolute path to a directory containing CorDapps.
 Specifying this parameter enables full transaction deserialization validation.
+The `--cordapp-dir` CLI parameter always requires a value and provided path must be a directory.
+You can provide this option zero or more times in the following way:

+`--cordapp-dir <first-absolute-path> --cordappp-dir <second-absolute-path> --cordapp-dir <third-absolute-path>`

 ### -d, --datasource